jetbundle/jetbundle.github.io/_diffequations/chapter-05/05-6-spdes.md

 # Section 5.6: SPDEs & Regularity Structures

+> Regularity structures replace classical Taylor expansions with expansions in "noise monomials," transforming the analytic impossibility of singular products into a geometric study of decorated trees and structure groups.

 ## Introduction

 We now address the most profound analytical crisis in modern probability theory: the ill-posedness of nonlinear stochastic partial differential equations (SPDEs).
 In the previous sections, we established that stochastic trajectories are inherently rough, requiring the machinery of rough paths to define integration.
 However, when noise depends on both space and time—spacetime white noise—the singularity of the driving signal exceeds the capacity of classical distribution theory.